 THE TENT was an hour-long theatre show for a sit down audience of 25, which incorporated installation, performance, puppetry and video under a purpose-built tent.
-It premiered at the Next Wave Festival in 2008 and has since been presented at Performance Space, Sydney, Campbelltown Arts Centre, Darwin Festival and PICA, Perth (touring with Mobile States).
+It premiered at the Next Wave Festival in 2008 and then toured to Performance Space, Campbelltown Arts Centre, Darwin Festival and PICA, Perth.

-The show was told the story of a friendship between an older man, Brett, a nomadic bush philosopher whose home is the tent, and a younger man, Michael, who is going through some kind of prolonged adolescence and at a loss as to what to do with himself.
-Viewed through the frame of this awkward male friendship, The Tent addressed questions of responsibility and accountability in relation to contemporary notions of masculinity and ‘coming of age’.
+The show told the story of a friendship between an older man, Brett, a nomadic bush philosopher whose home is the tent, and a younger man, Michael, who is going through some kind of prolonged adolescence and at a loss as to what to do with himself.
+Viewed through the frame of this awkward friendship, The Tent was a an immersive 'coming of age' story, that addressed questions of responsibility and accountability

 Artists: Matt Prest, Danny Egger, Clare Britton, Eddie Sharp, Tony Osbourne, Cameron Searle, Tamara Rewse.

 Premiered in May 2008 at Federation Square, Melbourne as part of the NEXT WAVE Festival.